-Our osteopathy qualifications are designed to deepen your knowledge and provide you with the experience required to build a successful career in osteopathy.
+Our osteopathy courses and qualifications are designed to deepen your knowledge and provide you with the experience required to build a successful career in osteopathy.

 Students will explore the principles of osteopathy through practical guidance, clinical theory and research to refine their skills and build on the core subjects of this field.